Mac OS X Leopard: Compatibility

 After Leopard's release, there were widely reported incidents of new Leopard installs hanging during boot on the blue screen that appears just before the login process starts.
-Apple attributed these problems to an outdated version of an unsupported add-on extension called Application Enhancer (APE), from Unsanity which had been incompatible with Leopard.
+Apple attributed these problems to an outdated version of an unsupported add-on extension called Application Enhancer (APE) from Unsanity, which had been incompatible with Leopard.
 Some users were unaware that APE had been silently installed during installation of Logitech mouse drivers.
-However, only the users who did not have the latest version of APE installed (2.0.3 at that time) were affected.
+Only the users who did not have the latest version of APE installed (2.0.3 at that time) were affected.
 Apple published a knowledge base article on how to solve this problem.

 Google announced that the Chrome browser will be dropping support for Leopard starting with Chrome 21.
 By that time Chrome will no longer auto-update, and new Chrome installations are not allowed.
 Their rationale for removal of support is that Leopard is an "OS X version also no longer being updated by Apple."

 Firefox also dropped support for Leopard after it shipped Firefox 16 in October 2012.
 TenFourFox is a port of Firefox for the PPC architecture, released after Firefox dropped support for Leopard.